In my previous post, Pluto vs. Science, I ranted a little about groups

 I did keep reading stuff about the definition of planets.

-Phil Metzger, a planetary physicist retired from NASA, said the problem was today's definition of "planet" doesn't work when comparing this solar system to ones light-years away.
+Phil Metzger, a planetary physicist retired from NASA, said the problem was today's

 Why?
 Has he been getting input from the locals?